 The Hollins tennis team enters the 2014 season after coming off an up-and-down campaign one year ago.
-The 2013 edition of Hollins tennis saw its streak of making the semi-finals of the ODAC Tournament snapped after falling to Randolph-Macon College in the quarterfinal round.
+The 2013 edition of Hollins tennis saw its streak of making at least the semi-finals of the ODAC Tournament continue after besting Randolph-Macon College in the quarterfinal round, 5-2.
 Hollins finished the season with an 8-3 conference mark, finishing in a third place tie with Bridgewater.

 Hollins will have a tough road ahead, having to replace four starters including three All-ODAC performers.
 Gone is Karen Montoya, former ODAC Rookie of the Year and multiple First Team All-ODAC honors as well as her sister, Priscila, also an All-ODAC selection in both singles and doubles competition.
 On the bright side, Hollins will return junior Victoria Coffee (Plano, TX).
 Coffee was named 2013 All-ODAC in both singles and doubles play.
 Coffee will be looked upon to move up to the number one position, previously occupied by Montoya, and lead the young Hollins squad through a rebuilding season.

 Coffee is joined by returning number six singles player Tiffany Hodges (Vinton, VA).
 Hodges compiled a 6-4 singles record while posting a 4-10 mark at number three doubles.
 Coffee and Hodges will be the only returning players with any collegiate experience.
 The roster of 10 players will be learning and growing throughout the 2014 campaign in hopes of returning Hollins to the eight-team, season-ending, ODAC Tennis Tournament.